lf-edge/ekuiper/docs/en_US/edgex/edgex_rule_engine_tutorial.md

 #### Run with native

-For performance reason, reader probably wants to run Kuiper with native approach.
-But you may find that [EdgeX cannot be used](https://github.com/emqx/kuiper/issues/596) with the downloaded Kuiper binary packages.
+For performance reason, reader probably wants to run eKuiper with native approach.
+But you may find that [EdgeX cannot be used](https://github.com/lf-edge/ekuiper/issues/596) with the downloaded eKuiper binary packages.
 It's because that EdgeX message bus relies on `zeromq` library.
 If  `zeromq` library cannot be found in the library search path, it cannot be started.
-So it will have those Kuiper users who do not want to use EdgeX install the `zeromq` library as well.
-For this reason, the default downloaded Kuiper package **<u>does NOT have embedded support</u>** for `EdgeX`.
+So it will have those eKuiper users who do not want to use EdgeX install the `zeromq` library as well.
+For this reason, the default downloaded eKuiper package **<u>does NOT have embedded support</u>** for `EdgeX`.
 If reader wants to support `EdgeX` in native packages, you can either make a native package by running command `make pkg_with_edgex`, or just copy the binary package from docker container.

 ### Create a stream

 There are two approaches to manage stream, you can use your preferred approach.

 #### Option 1: Use Rest API
-Notice: Rest API of Kuiper in EdgeX uses ``48075`` instead of default ``9081``.
-So please change 9081 to 48075 in all of documents when you use EdgeX Kuiper Rest API.
+Notice: Rest API of eKuiper in EdgeX uses ``48075`` instead of default ``9081``.
+So please change 9081 to 48075 in all of documents when you use EdgeX eKuiper Rest API.

 The next step is to create a stream that can consume data from EdgeX message bus.
-Please change ``$kuiper_docker`` to Kuiper docker instance IP address.
+Please change ``$kuiper_docker`` to eKuiper docker instance IP address.

 ```shell
 curl -X POST \